We must prepare for darker days ahead in Russian aggression, PM warns allies

 The Prime Minister’s intervention comes as a desperate humanitarian crisis emerges in Ukraine.

-The hopes of a temporary ceasefire in two Ukrainian cities were revived on Sunday, after a previous attempt on Saturday could not go ahead due to continued shelling.
+The hopes of a temporary ceasefire in two Ukrainian cities were dashed again on Sunday, after a previous attempt on Saturday could not go ahead due to continued shelling.

-Eduard Basurin, the head of the military in separatist-held Donetsk territory, said safe passage corridors for residents of the besieged port city of Mariupol and the city of Volnovakha will reopen.
+A Ukrainian official says a second attempt to evacuate civilians from Mariupol has failed due to continued Russian shelling.

+Ukraine’s ambassador to the UK Vadym Prystaiko said those continuing the attack were “animals, that’s the only reaction we have right now”.

-Asked whether he thought the second attempt would hold, Deputy Prime Minister Dominic Raab told the BBC’s Sunday Morning programme: “I’m very sceptical about any assurances or commitments that President Putin makes.
+Earlier, Deputy Prime Minister Dominic Raab told the BBC’s Sunday Morning programme: “I’m very sceptical about any assurances or commitments that President Putin makes.”

-“Of course, we want to do everything we can.
-We should exhaust all opportunities to try and provide humanitarian relief.
-But I think you only have to look at his track record in Syria to see that we need to be very careful to test any assurances Vladimir Putin gives.”

-Ukrainian deputy prime minister Olha Stefanishyna told the programme Ukrainians would “never trust” what the Russians say and that they know “the Russian playbook by heart”.

-French interior minister Gerald Darmanin is reported to have written to Home Secretary Priti Patel accusing London of a “totally inadequate response” and “lack of humanity” and calling on her to set up a proper consular presence in Calais to deal with the humanitarian crisis.
+French interior minister Gerald Darmanin is reported to have accused London of a “totally inadequate response” and “lack of humanity” and called on Home Secretary Priti Patel to set up a proper consular presence in Calais to deal with the humanitarian crisis.

+However Ms Patel said: “Let me just correct what has been said by the French government.
+The British Government is not turning anybody around or turning anybody back at all.

+“And I think it’s really important to emphasise that, particularly at this time, when all nations across Europe must work together to help and support people in need and fleeing Ukraine at this awful, awful time.”

+Some 5,535 online applications have been completed and submitted online and 2,368 people had booked a visa appointment to submit their application and biometric information, the Government said.

+Ms Patel said she was “doing everything possible” to speed up efforts to grant visas to Ukrainians fleeing the conflict.

-Mr Raab did not deny the refugees had been turned away, and said: “Look, if we just open the door not only will we not benefit the people that we need to, the genuine refugees, but I think we undermine the popular support for this very thing, so I don’t think that’s the right thing to do.
+However Mr Raab said: “Look, if we just open the door not only will we not benefit the people that we need to, the genuine refugees, but I think we undermine the popular support for this very thing, so I don’t think that’s the right thing to do.

 “We need to make sure that we’re acting for those that need our support.”